The official blog of the Lung Institute.

 In cellular therapy, cells are extracted from the patient, separated in our on-site lab and returned to the patient intravenously.

-Once returned, cells can work to promote healing from within the lungs, potentially improving quality of life.
+Once returned, cells may work to promote healing from within the lungs, potentially improving quality of life.

 Many of our patients report feeling better, seeing improvements in their quality of life and enjoying a more active lifestyle following treatment.